dayvar14/cq-app/README.md

 ```
 python model.py train_5500.label train_5500.model
 ```

+One model was created beforehand called "train_5500.model".
 This model is used later as an argument to start the server with main.py

 ### Running the application
 To startup server run the sh file 'start_server.sh'